Dark sector searches with high-intensity positron beams in the CERN North Area: Dark sectors at NA62e+ with a 75 GeV positron beam

 \subsection{Dark sector particles decay modes}

-If the dark sector is composed by more than one new particle, its internal structure will play an important role in fixing the relevant experimental signatures.
+If the dark sector is composed of more than one new particle, its internal structure will play an important role in fixing the relevant experimental signatures.
 The lightest dark sector particle, if unstable, will for instance typically decays back into SM particles, while heavier particles might experience semi-visible or fully-invisible decays patterns.
-Given that the dominant production modes for dark sector in NA62e+ are via lepton- or photon-driven processes, we will focus in this work on visible decays into lepton pairs for vector particles and photon pairs for ALPs.
+Given that the dominant production modes for dark sector in NA62e+ are via lepton- or photon-driven processes, we will focus in this work on visible decays of the new particle $X$ into lepton pairs for vector particles and photon pairs for ALPs.

-Conversely, if additional light stable or very long-lived dark sector particles $\chi$ exist with masses below half the $X$ mass, the dark sector particle will predominantly decay invisibly into $\chi\bar{\chi}$, the so-called invisible decay scenario, which we study in the next section.
+Conversely, if additional light stable or very long-lived dark sector particles $\chi$ exist with masses below half the $X$ mass, the dark sector particle will predominantly decay invisibly into $\chi\bar{\chi}$, the so-called invisible decay scenario.
 Different combinations of production and decay modes lead to distinct experimental signatures.
 In the next section, we will show how NA62, with its versatile detector, can probe a large range of possibilities.